Peixin-Peter-L/java-games/README.md

 # java-games
-This is some stuff I wrote back in high school to explore some Java native UI
+These are some code I wrote back in high school to explore some Java native UI